How can you get the top 1-2% of rare coins (even if you’re on a budget)?

 Short of buying a loupe and investing years in becoming a coin grading expert, how are you supposed to tell the difference?

-That’s where CAC comes in.
-Founded in 2007 by renowned numismatist John Albanese (who himself founded NGC and PCGS), CAC evaluates coins graded by either PCGS or NGC against extremely high quality criteria for a specific grade.
+That’s where CAC coin grading comes in.
+The CAC was founded in 2007 by renowned numismatist John Albanese (who himself founded NGC and PCGS).
+CAC coins are PCGS or NGC coins that have been evaluated against an extremely high quality criteria for a specific grade.
 If these coins meet CAC’s standards, which are based on the standards of today’s selective and informed buyer, they receive a green CAC sticker.

 And that green CAC sticker equals much higher premiums on a coin.
 For example, in January, one MS-61 1805 $2½ gold coin sold for $23,325.
 Another MS-61 1805 $2½ gold coin sold for $33,600.
 That’s $10,275 more for the exact same coin of the exact same grade.